blossom-babs/social-media-server/note.md

 9. In postman, test authorization bearer token

 10. How do I keep track of my followers, people who follow me

+11. resuming this with either a test + wasted a bit of time with swagger docs documentation